 Price per square foot: $20-$100

 If you’re looking for a bit of contrast from your typical textures, cork is a perfect “switch-a-roo” to your normal flooring.
 This flooring was very popular in Eichler homes and is easy to install and replace.
-Because of its specific texture, it is important not to expose the flooring to too much moisture.
-If you live in a very dry climate, this floor is perfect for your home.
+Whether you live in a damp or very dry climate, this floor is perfect for your home.

 Price per square foot: $3-$8

 Trying a new trend can be scary, but bamboo makes it easy.
 Bamboo is a simple flooring option that’s both affordable and durable.
 It’s easy to clean and did we mention it’s eco-friendly?
 Bamboo has a light wood style and gives the feel of hardwood with that mid century look.

 You can never go wrong with some good ole hardwood.
 Although hardwood is popular in almost every type of home, you can customize the texture and shade to match the Mid-century modern look you’re striving for.
 For 50s style homes, go for a wood with a subtle grain.
 If you’re going to be living in your house for a few years and you want the best resale value, hardwood is the way to go.
 It’s going to last you while you’re living in your home and is desirable for many homebuyers.
 If you want the style of hardwood without the price tag, opt for laminate or linoleum.
 Both of these options are very durable and will perfectly complement an array of mid century decor.
 Laminate also conducts heat better than most flooring options.